-- 1. Visual counts of hoppers, and any other pest observed on 10 hills/sub-block at 15 days interval - 2.
-Counts of predators such as mirids, spiders coccinellids on these hills simultaneously - 3.
-Drynid parasitisation based on cocoon count. - 4.
+B. Cultural methods 1.
+Follow line planting with alleyways at every 2 -2.5m 2.
+Application of vermicompost or any organic manures 3.
+Mid season draining of water 4.
+Avoid insecticide spray up to 45 DAT following which 1-2 need based applications may be given C. Augmenting natural enemies Place left over seedlings from nursery, in a small bucket covered with mesh .
+This prevents hoppers moving out while letting egg parasitoids move into field Augment mirids from adjoining area or from glasshouse cultures where available Release Trichogramma japonicum / T chilonis separately or in combination based on presence of stemborer or leaffolder incidence respectively (compulsory in EEP plots) Time the release of Trichogramma for stemborer based on pheromone catches Farmers Practice plots : Location specific practices as followed by farmers Observations Visual counts of hoppers, and any other pest observed on 10 hills/sub-block at 15 days interval Counts of predators such as mirids, spiders coccinellids on these hills simultaneously Drynid parasitisation based on cocoon count.
 Count other parasitoids such as stem borer egg parasitoids, larval parasitoids such as Charops which can be easily seen in the field.
-Collect stem borer egg masses regularly and observe parasitoid emerging and percent parasitisation - 5.
-Egg baiting for studying egg parasitisation: Potted plant with one or two tillers are exposed to 5 pairs of hoppers for 24 hrs.
+Collect stem borer egg masses regularly and observe parasitoid emerging and percent parasitisation Egg baiting for studying egg parasitisation: Potted plant with one or two tillers are exposed to 5 pairs of hoppers for 24 hrs.
 The adults are then removed and the oviposited plants containing freshly laid planthopper eggs are placed in field for three days near flowering borders.
 The pots are then brought back to the laboratory for noting egg parasitoids.
 Dissect the tillers under a microscope for observing parasitized eggs.
 Unparasitised eggs are creamy white while parasitised eggs are lemon yellow or orange red in colour based on the species of parasitoid.
-(Fig.)The tillers with eggs should be placed on moist filter paper in petri plates for parasitoid emergence or alternatively, examine one tiller per hill for egg parasite emergence hole and report number per tiller per replication.
+(Fig.)The tillers with eggs should be placed on moist filter paper in petri plates for parasitoid emergence or alternatively, examine one report number per tiller per replication.

 - 6. If hopper damage is seen, score each sub block on 0-9 scale or report per cent plant mortality. - 7.
-Please record cost of cultivation for various practices in the two plots in order to calculate the benefit: cost ratio - Please send specimens preserved in alcohol of all parasitoids collected to Dr. Chitra Shanker, Principal Scientist, IIRR, Hyderabad for confirmation and identification. - It is mandatory that you send all egg parasitoids collected from stem borer egg masses pooled into one sample for maintaining a repository at IIRR. - Centres reporting on stem borer species other than YSB and PSB are also required to send specimens of the collected stem borer species. - Refer to: http://agropedialabs.iitk.ac.in/i3r/sites/default/files/bc\11sept%20%5BCompatibility%20Mode%5D.pdf for images of various natural enemies b.
-Parasitoid emergence holes d.
+Please record cost of cultivation for various practices in the two plots in order to calculate the benefit: cost ratio - Please send specimens preserved in alcohol of all parasitoids collected to Dr. Chitra Shanker, Principal Scientist, IIRR, Hyderabad for confirmation and identification. - It is mandatory that you send all egg parasitoids collected from stem borer egg masses pooled into one sample for maintaining a repository at IIRR. - Centres reporting on stem borer species other than YSB and PSB are also required to send specimens of the collected stem borer species. - Refer to:

+http://agropedialabs.iitk.ac.in/i3r/sites/default/files/bc_11sept%20%5BCompatibili ty%20Mode%5D.pdf for images of various natural enemies a.
+White patch showing hopper oviposition b.
+Parasitoid emergence holes c.
+Healthy eggs d.
 Anagrus parasitised eggs e.
 Oligosita parasitised eggs